loekd/ServiceFabric.ServiceBus/README.md

 https://www.nuget.org/packages/ServiceFabric.ServiceBus.Clients/2.0.0
 ServiceFabric.ServiceBus.Services
 https://www.nuget.org/packages/ServiceFabric.ServiceBus.Services/2.0.0

-(It's in preview state, because it depends on the Service Fabric package, which is also in preview.)
+(supports the GA version of Azure Service Fabric)

 ### If you want to integrate this into an existing project, read on...
 ----------------------------------------------